thodan/bop_toolkit/docs/bop_challenge_2019.md

 ## Awards

 1. **The Best Method** (prize money: X EUR) - The best-performing method on the 7 core datasets.
+2. **The Best RGB-Only Method** (prize money: X EUR) - The best-performing RGB-only method on the 7 core datasets.
-2. **The Best Open Source Method** (prize money: X EUR) - The best-performing method on the 7 core datasets whose source code is publicly available.
+3. **The Best Open Source Method** (prize money: Y<X EUR) - The best-performing method on the 7 core datasets whose source code is publicly available.
-3. **The Best Method on Dataset D** (prize money: Y EUR) - D can be any of the 12 available datasets.
+4. **The Best Method on Dataset D** (prize money: Z<Y EUR) - D can be any of the 12 available datasets.

 ## How to Participate